Dehydration in Dogs and Cats

 Common illnesses like vomiting and diarrhea or an injury can also cause dehydration.
 More serious causes can include diabetes, kidney disease, major burns or injuries that cause blood loss, and toxins if ingested.

 How to Check Your Pet for Dehydration

 The first sign of dehydration is the loss of the skin’s elasticity.
-Cats and dogs have extra loose skin on the tops of their heads and at the bases of their necks – the scruff – that is easy to grab.
-When you pinch that skin between your thumb and index finger, and then release it, it should spring back into a normal position immediately.
+Dogs and cats have extra loose skin on the tops of their heads and at the bases of their necks – the scruff – that is easy to grab.
+When you pinch that skin between your thumb and index finger and then release it, it should spring back into a normal position immediately.
 The skin at the top of the head is more likely to show this effect, so you may want to test there first.

 If your pet is dehydrated, that skin will not bounce back immediately.
 With moderate dehydration, the skin will go back slowly, and in severe cases, the skin will remain standing up in a ridge even after you have released it.
 In either case, immediate first-aid and veterinary care is required.

 Just like in people, dogs and cats are made up of 80 percent water.
 It is in every cell and organ in their bodies.
 Maintaining a proper water balance in your pet is vital for their major organs, such as the brain, heart, lungs, liver, and kidneys to function.
 Water also helps to lubricate your pet’s joints, cushion his spinal cord, keep his digestive tract ‘moving’ and maintain his normal body temperature.